Ahmedabdalaziz/Dashboard/README.md

 # 📊 Dashboard – Admin Analytics UI (Flutter)

 An elegant and responsive admin dashboard interface built using Flutter.
-This project serves as a modern UI template for desktop platform, focusing on clean architecture and scalability.
+This project serves as a modern UI template for desktop And Web platform, focusing on clean architecture and scalability.

 ## 🚀 Features